-SASB TOPIC SASB CODE ACCOUNTING METRIC Transparent Information & Fair Advice for Customers FN-IN-270a.1 Total amount of monetary losses as a result of legal proceedings associated with marketing and communication of insurance product-related information to new and returning customers 3 FN-IN-270a.2 Complaints-to-claims ratio 3 FN-IN-270a.3 Customer retention rate 4 FN-IN-270a.4 Description of approach to informing customers about products 5 Incorporation of FN-IN-410a.1 Total invested assets, by industry and asset class 5 Environmental, Social & Governance Factors in Investment Management FN-IN-410a.2 Description of approach to incorporation of environmental, social and governance factors in investment management processes and strategies 6 Policies Designed to FN-IN-410b.1 Net premiums written related to energy efficiency and low carbon technology 6 Incentivize Responsible Behavior FN-IN-410b.2 Discussion of products and/or product features that incentivize health, safety and/or environmentally responsible actions and/or behaviors 6 Environmental Risk Exposure FN-IN-450a.1 Probable Maximum Loss of insured products from weather-related natural catastrophes 9 FN-IN-450a.2 Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) non-modeled natural catastrophes, by type of event and geographic segment (net and gross of reinsurance) 10 FN-IN-450a.3 Description of approach to incorporation of environmental risks into (1) the underwriting process for individual contracts and (2) the management of firm-level risks and capital adequacy 11 Systemic Risk Management FN-IN-550a.1 Exposure to derivative instruments by category: (1) total potential exposure to non-centrally cleared derivatives, (2) total fair value of acceptable collateral posted with the Central Clearinghouse and (3) total potential exposure to centrally cleared derivatives 12 FN-IN-550a.2 Total fair value of securities lending collateral assets 13 FN-IN-550a.3 Description of approach to managing capital- and liquidity-related risks associated with systemic non-insurance activities 13
+SASB TOPIC SASB CODE ACCOUNTING METRIC PAGE Transparent Information & Fair Advice for Customers FN-IN-270a.1 Total amount of monetary losses as a result of legal proceedings associated with marketing and communication of insurance product-related information to new and returning customers 3 FN-IN-270a.2 Complaints-to-claims ratio 3 FN-IN-270a.3 Customer retention rate 4 FN-IN-270a.4 Description of approach to informing customers about products 5 Incorporation of FN-IN-410a.1 Total invested assets, by industry and asset class Environmental, Social & Governance Factors in Investment Management FN-IN-410a.2 Description of approach to incorporation of environmental, social and governance factors in investment management processes and strategies 6 Policies Designed to FN-IN-410b.1 Net premiums written related to energy efficiency and low carbon technology 6 Incentivize Responsible Behavior FN-IN-410b.2 Discussion of products and/or product features that incentivize health, safety and/or environmentally responsible actions and/or behaviors 6 Environmental Risk Exposure FN-IN-450a.1 Probable Maximum Loss of insured products from weather-related natural catastrophes 9 FN-IN-450a.2 Total amount of monetary losses attributable to insurance payouts from (1) modeled natural catastrophes and (2) non-modeled natural catastrophes, by type of event and geographic segment (net and gross of reinsurance) 10 FN-IN-450a.3 Description of approach to incorporation of environmental risks into (1) the underwriting process for individual contracts and (2) the management of firm-level risks and capital adequacy 12 Systemic Risk Management FN-IN-550a.1 Exposure to derivative instruments by category: (1) total potential exposure to non-centrally cleared derivatives, (2) total fair value of acceptable collateral posted with the Central Clearinghouse and (3) total potential exposure to centrally cleared derivatives 14 FN-IN-550a.2 Total fair value of securities lending collateral assets 15 FN-IN-550a.3 Description of approach to managing capital- and liquidity-related risks associated with systemic non-insurance activities 15

-1 This report contains information about AXIS as of December 31, 2019.
+&lt;sup>1 This report contains information about AXIS as of or for the year ended December 31, 2020.
 The inclusion of information contained in this report should not be construed as a characterization regarding the materiality or financial impact of that information.
-For a discussion of information that is material to AXIS Capital, please see our 2019 Annual Report on Form 10-K for the fiscal year ended December 31, 2019 ("2019 Form 10-K") filed with the U.S. Securities and Exchange Commission ("SEC") on February 27, 2020 and our periodic and other filings with the SEC, which are accessible on the SEC's website at www.sec.gov and our ender the start of the sta
+For a discussion of information that may be material to AXIS Capital, please see our 2020 Annual Report on Form 10-K for the fiscal year ended December 31, 2020 ("2020 Form 10-K") filed with the U.S. Securities and Exchange Commission ("SEC") on February 26, 2021 and our periodic and our website at www.axiscapital.com, information which is more current than that contained in this report.
+This report should be read in conjunction with our filings with the SEC and the other information we publish.